jupyterlab/jupyterlab/docs/source/user/extensions.rst

 .. code:: bash

-    jupyter labextension disable <bar>
+    jupyter labextension disable my-extension

-where ``<bar>`` is the name of the extension.
 This will prevent the extension from loading in the browser, but does not require a rebuild.

 You can re-enable an extension using the command:

 .. code:: bash

-    jupyter labextension enable <foo>
+    jupyter labextension enable my-extension

 Advanced Usage
 ~~~~~~~~~~~~~~